 The academic calendar abroad is in most cases different from that in Germany.
 This applies both to the structure of the academic year (semesters, trimesters, quarters, etc.) and to the application deadlines and examination periods.
 Here you can find information about the academic calendar of different countries.

-If you take part in the Erasmus program, you can do a free online language course for the most important European languages, see: Erasmus+ OLS
+If you take part in the Erasmus program, you can do a free online language course for the most important European languages, see: Erasmus+ OLS (external link!)

 How do I finance my stay abroad?

 A stay abroad costs money!
 In addition to the cost of living, there may be tuition fees, travel expenses and insurance.
 Jobbing is only possible in EU countries without any problems.
 In many countries there is no work permit for students.

 Here are some financing options:

 Students wishing to do an internship in a European country can, under certain conditions, obtain an internship placement and a scholarship.
 Application documents and further information can be found at http://www.erasmuspraktika.de/home/ (external link!)